gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 and .005 respectively.
 Here the only site that shows some discrepancy if the site number 767.
-If that site is in Greenland where nobody lives one can decide that the approximation is good anyway ;-) The engine also report the RMS-differences by considering all the sites, i.e.
+If that site is in Greenland where nobody lives one can decide that the approximation is good anyway ;-) The engine also reports the RMS-differences by considering all the sites, i.e.

    rms-diff = sqrt<(hmap1 - hmap2)^2>  # mediating on all the sites